ecartierlipn/brand_names_exploration/readme.md

 # Repository of data and web exploration app for Natalia Soler's PhD thesis

-This repository contains around 600 French and Spanish brand names (subdirectory words), their contexts (up to 10,000) in JSI Timestamped Web corpus (subdirectory data/jsi_contexts) and a streamlit app to explore these data (timeline, metadata distribution and evolution, lexico-syntactic patterns).
+This repository contains around 600 French and Spanish brand names (`words` subdirectory), their contexts (up to 10,000) in JSI Timestamped Web corpus ( `data/jsi_contexts` subdirectory) and a streamlit app to explore these data (timeline, metadata distribution and evolution, lexico-syntactic patterns).

 The streamlit app is publicly available here : [Streamlit app](https://ecartierlipn-brand-names-exploration-data-exploration-nh964l.streamlitapp.com/).